 Students may graduate at the end of each semester; either January, June or September.
 An application for graduation must be submitted to the Registrar’s Office no later than November 15 in order to graduate in January and no later than February 25 in order to graduate in June or September.

-American Bachelor Degree: graduating students must complete at least 120 U.S. credits of college-level work with 60 credits of liberal arts.
+Graduating students must complete at least 120 U.S. credits of college-level work with 60 credits of liberal arts.

 Please find further forms and documents for download here.